tgteacher/BigData-LA1/README.md

 Your grade will be determined from the number of passing tests as returned by pytest.
 All tests will contribute equally to the final grade.
-For instance, if 20 tests are evaluated (including disclosed and undisclosed ones), and your solution passes 18 tests, then your grade will be 90%.
+For instance, if 20 tests are evaluated, and your solution passes 18 tests, then your grade will be 90%.

 This grading scheme is meant to be transparent and objective.
 However,